John Blair Radford: Death

 Radford died in 1872 and is interred at the Radford Family Cemetery in Radford.

 Legacy

-Local residents began to refer to the Lovely Mount area as "Radford" in the years following Dr. Radford's death.
+Local residents began to refer to the Lovely Mount area as "Radford" in the years following Radford's death.
 The City of Radford was officially incorporated in January 1892 and was formally named after Radford.

 A bronze statue of Radford is displayed in the Radford municipal building.